 Increasing Cash Flow

 Successful cash flow management requires managing the money that comes in and flows out of your child care business.
-The goal is to maintain a smooth, consistent cash flow.
+The goal is to maintain smooth, consistent cash flow.
 Large increases in expenses and drops in revenues create uneven cash flow situations.
 It is important to predict and operate your child care business in a manner that provides consistent cash flow and provides funds for future growth.
 Follow these tips to increase your cash flow.

 Keep an eye on your financial records.
 Cash flow problems often catch the child care owner off guard.
-The busy day to day operation of the business often allows little time for review of financial records.
+The busy day to day operation of the business often allows little time for the review of financial records.
 You should review your financial information at least once a month.
 Also, the child care industry has yearly predictable cycles, enrollment decreases during the summer, enrollment increases in the fall, etc. You should plan and adapt your financial management accordingly.

 Collect your receivables.
 Every child care business has a group of “non-paying” or “slow paying” parents.
 Develop and maintain an effective collections system to lessen the financial stress caused by high receivables.